barneyme/bpad/readme.txt

 **ABOUT**

-bPad.me is a plaintext editor web app created by [barney](https://barney.me).
+bPad is a plaintext editor web app created by [barney](https://barney.me).

 bPad is 'barneys notePad' but you can use it too.